 The parenting style with the highest demanding and responsiveness is authoritative parenting.
 These parents are strict with rules but are warm and loving.

-Parents with high demanding but low responsiveness are authoritarian parents.
+Parents with high demands but low responsiveness are authoritarian parents.
 They are strict with rules but don’t provide much warmth and love.

 On the other side of this scale, parents with low demanding and high responsiveness use the permissive parenting style.
 They don’t expect much from their children and give what the child needs and wants.